Medically Underserved Area Primary · mental · dental footprint

 Yes, Jackson County is designated as a Medically Underserved Area (MUA) by HRSA.
 The MUA Index for this county is 50.0.
 MUA designation qualifies the area for enhanced federal funding and provider incentive programs.

-What does an HPSA score mean?
+What does Jackson County's HPSA score of 19.0 mean?

 What healthcare providers are needed in Jackson County?